fakeid30/BlackpearlFAQ/FAQ.md

 ### How to sell items in shop??

 ### How to remove my own post from the forum?
 I can't see any option
 First you need to click on the report button, this can be find at the bottom of the post, after you need to give the report reason and then click on report.
 Or under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A) drop your link and ask for a remove.
-In both ways you have to wait the staff process your request.
+In both ways you have to wait until the staff process your report.